Luxotick/wurst-plus-three-Beta-3910b5/README.md

 # [ info ]

-+ WurstPlusThree doesn't get updates on github, and no one cares about beta and also they made it public so i just made a source and share it.
++ WurstPlusThree doesn't get updates on github and no one cares about beta and also they made it public so i just made a source and share it.
 It is not buildable but if you want u can add the modules to original source.

 </div>